A couple of weeks ago I wrote about Quicken Loan’s first Super Bowl ad, which was pre-released before the big game.

 My takeaway at the time was that a mortgage didn’t really need to be rushed, seeing that it’s a momentous decision that requires plenty of time and thoughtful research.

 Once the ad finally aired during yesterday’s game, the outrage surfaced online via scores of blog posts and angry tweets.
-Lots of folks likened the company’s Rocket Mortgage to the return of subprime lending, stated income underwriting, the year 2008, etc.

 Was Quicken’s Rocket Mortgage a return to loose underwriting?
 Were they ignoring the fact that these poorly underwritten mortgages got us in a heap of trouble just eight years earlier?